-The application property is a category 'B' listed building, situated within the City Centre Conservation Area.
-The 3-storey and attic, 3-bay town house, forms part of a terraced row of properties, and dates back to circa 1789 and 1821.
+The application property relates to a category 'B' listed building, situated within the City Centre Conservation Area.
+The 3-storey, 2-bay townhouse is situated on a sloping site and incorporates a secondary entrance to the Elim Pentecostal Church as ground floor, and dates back to circa 1789-1821.
 The application building has a north-east facing principal elevation onto Marischal Street whilst the rear, south-west elevation fronts onto Theatre Lane, a narrow historic pend.
-Due to a significant change in levels between Marischal Street and Theatre Lane, the rear elevation of the building is five storeys in height, with irregular fenestration and a pair of tripartite, canted piended dormers.
+Due to a significant change in levels between Marischal Street and Theatre Lane, the rear elevation of the building is five storeys in height, and has irregular fenestration.
 There is an existing timber door at ground floor level on the rear elevation of the building to Theatre Lane.

-The application property adjoins 48 Marischal Street to the north and 56 Marischal Street to the south.
+The application property adjoins 46 Marischal Street to the north and the Elim Pentecostal Church to the south.